dsccommunity/xPSDesiredStateConfiguration/README.md

 * Added the xWindowsFeatureSet resource
 * Added the xWindowsOptionalFeatureSet resource
 * Merged the in-box Service resource with xService and added tests for xService
+* Merged the in-box Archive resource with xArchive and added tests for xArchive

 ### 3.10.0.0